signalfx/splunk-otel-java/docs/troubleshooting.md

 > The official Splunk documentation for this page is [Troubleshooting Java instrumentation](https://docs.splunk.com/Observability/gdi/get-data-in/application/java/troubleshooting/common-java-troubleshooting.html).
+For instructions on how to contribute to the docs, see [CONTRIBUTING.md](../CONTRIBUTING#documentation.md).

 # Troubleshooting